Quick answer

 Quick read

-Measure the foot first (write it down), then use the brand's own size chart for the specific product: not your child's street shoe size, not a generic chart.
+Measure the foot first (write it down), then use the brand's own size chart for the specific product, not your child's street shoe size, not a generic chart.
 Order from the brand's website or a dance-specific retailer (Discount Dance, DancewearCorner) where exchange policies are standard.
 Test fit on a hard floor, not carpet.
-If the size is wrong, start the exchange within 24-48 hours so the replacement size is still in stock.
+If the size is wrong, start the exchange within 24 to 48 hours so the replacement size is still in stock.

 What to do

-- Measure the foot before visiting any website.
-Use a ruler on a hard floor: have your child stand, heel to a wall, and measure in centimeters or inches to the tip of the longest toe.
+1. Measure the foot before visiting any website.
+Use a ruler on a hard floor.
+Have your child stand, heel to a wall, and measure in centimeters or inches to the tip of the longest toe.
 Write the number down.
-'She wears a size 2' is not a measurement: it's a guess that may be months out of date, and dance shoes don't follow street shoe sizing for any style.
+'She wears a size 2' is not a measurement.
+It's a guess that may be months out of date, and dance shoes don't follow street shoe sizing for any style.

-- Find the brand's size chart for the specific product you're ordering.
-Dance shoe brands publish size charts that map foot length to shoe size: and these are not the same across brands or even across models within the same brand.
+3. Find the brand's size chart for the specific product you're ordering.
+Dance shoe brands publish size charts that map foot length to shoe size.
+These are not the same across brands or even across models within the same brand.
 Go to the brand's website (Capezio, Bloch, So Danca) and find the chart for the specific product.
 Ignore a general brand-wide chart if there's a product-specific one on the product page.
+Or shortcut the whole step with our shoe fit finder, which takes the measurement from step 1 and your dancer's street size and returns the brand-correct starting size for Capezio, Bloch, and So Danca across ballet, jazz, tap, and character in under a minute, with each brand's chart linked for the final confirm.

-- When the shoes arrive: test the fit on a hard floor, not carpet.
+7. When the shoes arrive: test the fit on a hard floor, not carpet.
 Dance shoes are designed for smooth studio surfaces.
 Testing on carpet compresses the sole and makes a too-large shoe feel like it fits.
 Have the dancer stand on a hard floor, do a relevé (rising onto the ball of the foot), and walk across the room.
 The heel should not slip on relevé.
-Toes should be near the front with about a fingernail width of space: not a thumb width, not crammed against the toe box.
+Toes should be near the front with about a fingernail width of space, not a thumb width, not crammed against the toe box.
+The full fit-check protocol with the four telltale signs and the borderline cases is in how do I know if my dance shoes fit correctly.

-- If the size is wrong, start the exchange within 24-48 hours.
+8. If the size is wrong, start the exchange within 24 to 48 hours.
 Most dance retailers give 30 days to exchange, but sizes sell out.
-The day you get the shoes and realize they're wrong is the day to start the exchange request: not a week later.
+The day you get the shoes and realize they're wrong is the day to start the exchange request, not a week later.
 Keep the tags on and don't wear the shoes outdoors until you've confirmed the fit, because worn-outdoors shoes are typically non-returnable.

 Common mistakes

-- Don't use street shoe size as the starting point.
-Dance shoes are sized differently by style: ballet slippers run 1-2 full sizes smaller, jazz shoes run about half a size smaller, character shoes run close to street size but vary by brand.
+• Don't use street shoe size as the starting point.
+Dance shoes are sized differently by style: ballet slippers run 1 to 2 full sizes smaller, jazz shoes run about half a size smaller, character shoes run close to street size but vary by brand.
 The only reliable input is a foot measurement matched to the product's size chart.